Turkey Pita Sandwiches with Cranberry Salsa

 I would use my favorite low-carb pita bread for this recipe.

 This recipe is difficult to calculate nutritional information because the nutrition calculator doesn't recognize that the pita bread is low in carbs and the Fresh Cranberry Salsa uses a zero-calorie sweetener.
-I have tried to calculate it manually, but I can't guarantee how accurate it is!
+I tried to calculate it manually, but I can't guarantee how accurate it is!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: